 The course is structured around the IChemE 6-stage approach to Hazard Study – with different study techniques being used as the process design project evolves from concept, through detailed design to final implementation.
 The 6 stages are:

-Potential leaders or facilitators of hazard studies, HazOp scribes, HazOp team members and technical representatives.
+Potential leaders or facilitators of hazard studies, HazOp scribes, HazOp team members and technical representatives plus anyone who wants a deeper understanding of HazOp and how it works.

 This course assumes no-prior knowledge of Hazard Study techniques, but background knowledge of typical process industry applications will be useful.
 (Note, since Hazard Study meetings would typically be multi-disciplinary, the course is designed such that the learning objectives can be met without delegates having any particular prior knowledge).